-- Continue with implementation of Earthquake Prone Buildings Policy pursuant to the Building Act 2004. - Continue with implementation of legislation relating to pool barriers and pool fencing pursuant to the Building Act 2004.
+- Continue with implementation of Earthquake Prone Buildings Policy pursuant to the Building Act 2004. - Continue with implementation of legislation relating to pool barriers and

 Sources of operational funding

 Additional General and UAGC rates revenue is forecast to fund the delivery of Environmental Health services.